sunfmin/fanout/README.md

 > Multiple functions can read from the same channel until that channel is closed; this is called fan-out.
 This provides a way to distribute work amongst a group of workers to parallelize CPU use and I/O.

 For a big list of data, You want to go though each of them and do something with them in parallel. and get the result for each of them to another list for later use.
-But normally you don't start a new goroutine for every one of them, Because you might don’t know how big is the list, and if it’s too big, that would eat too much memory.
-This package made write this kind of program easier.
+But normally you don't start a new goroutine for every one of them, Because you might don’t know how big the list is, and if it’s too big, that would eat too much memory.
+This package makes writing this kind of program easier.

 ## API